Reza Shekari: U17

-Shekari was part of Iran U17 during 2013 to 2014.
-He made 8 official appearances for Iran U17 and scored 5 times.
+Shekari was part of Iran U17 from 2013 to 2014.
+He made eight official appearances for Iran U17 and scored five times.

 U20

 He was invited to Iran U20 by Amir Hossein Peyrovani in 2014.
-He represented Iran in the AFC U19 Championships in which Iran reached the semi finals and qualified for the World Cup.
+He represented Iran in the AFC U19 Championships, in which Iran reached the semi-finals and qualified for the World Cup.
 Shekari scored three goals during the 2017 FIFA U-20 World Cup.

 U23

 In June 2015, he was invited to the Iran U23 training camp by Mohammad Khakpour.